 - You can either send the sealed medical report with your application or bring it with you to your interview.

 It is also important to note that the immigration officer has the final say in conducting a medical examination.
-If they feel that the applicant is medically inadmissible, they have the right to conduct one, regardless of the type of immigration the applicant is seeking.
+If they feel that the applicant is medically inadmissible, they have the right to conduct one, regardless of the type of immigration the candidate is seeking.

 How Missing or Incorrect Documentation Can Delay or Invalidate the Application